From Few to More: Scribble-based Medical Image Segmentation via Masked Context Modeling and Continuous Pseudo Labels: Related Work

-MIM was initially introduced by MAE \cite{he2022masked} as a pretext task for self-supervised learning.
-This approach involves dividing an image into multiple uniform patches, randomly masking a subset of these patches, and feeding the visible patches to the model.
-The model is then trained using mean square error loss to predict the masked patches.
-This technique has shown substantial success in transfer learning \cite{cai2022uni4eye,jiao2022self, feng2023evolved, zhou2023self,ye2024continual}.
-Subsequently, many studies have applied MIM or its underlying principles to various domains, including image inpainting \cite{wang2023imagen}, image generation \cite{chang2022maskgit, gao2023masked}, face recognition \cite{yuan2022msml}, multi-view learning \cite{liu2024masked}, and action representation learning \cite{abdelfattah2024maskclr}.
-For instance, Imagen Editor \cite{wang2023imagen} utilizes an object detector-based masking policy to better handle complex text prompts, resulting in more accurate alignment between generated images and corresponding text.
-MaskGIT \cite{chang2022maskgit} employed cosine scheduling as a masking strategy to enhance image generation quality during the decoding phase.
-MDT \cite{gao2023masked} integrated a masking strategy within the diffusion process to obscure potential image representations during training.
-In this study, we propose that the capabilities required for the MIM task are closely aligned with those needed for weakly supervised models.
-Specifically, predicting patches from highly limited context is analogous to pixel-wise prediction in scribble-based segmentation.
-Building on this insight, we have developed a masked context modeling approach to integrate this predictive capability into our model.
+Masked Image Modeling (MIM), initially introduced by Masked Autoencoders (MAE) \cite{he2022masked}, serves as a pretext task for self-supervised learning.
+In the standard MIM pretext task, a significant portion of an image's patches are randomly masked, and an encoder-decoder model is trained to reconstruct the missing patches from the visible ones.
+This approach has proven highly effective in transfer learning \cite{cai2022uni4eye, wang2023swinmm, ye2024continual}.
+Many subsequent studies have applied MIM or its underlying principles to various domains, including image inpainting \cite{wang2023imagen}, image generation \cite{chang2022maskgit, gao2023masked}, face recognition \cite{yuan2022msml}, multi-view learning \cite{ji2023multi}, and action representation learning \cite{abdelfattah2024maskclr}.
+For instance, Imagen Editor \cite{wang2023imagen} uses an object detector-based masking policy to improve alignment between generated images and corresponding text.
+MaskGIT \cite{chang2022maskgit} employs cosine scheduling as a masking strategy to enhance image generation quality during the decoding phase.
+MDT \cite{gao2023masked} integrates masking within the diffusion process to obscure potential image representations during training.

+We posit that the fundamental capability required for MIM, \textit{i.e.}, inferring missing content from a limited context, is directly analogous to the central challenge of scribble-based WSSS, where a complete segmentation mask must be inferred from a few labeled pixels.
+Building on this insight, we developed MCM to explicitly integrate this predictive capability into our model.
+However, unlike conventional MIM methods that focus on reconstructing raw pixel values \cite{he2022masked, wang2023swinmm}, our MCM module is designed to predict the semantic category of masked regions.
+This aligns with our ``\textit{from few to more}” principle.